CaptainEbola/CaptainEbola/README.md

 - 👀 I’m interested in every known form of transportation (flight, rail transport, road etc.).
 - 🌱 I’m currently learning to write concise and simplified code.
 - 💞️ I’m NOT looking to collaborate on anything.
-- 📫 How to reach me - if you havent already done that, you can't.
+- 📫 How to reach me - if you haven't already done that, you can't.

 <!---
 CaptainEbola/CaptainEbola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.